 Where are Instagram fundraisers available?

-Initially, Instagram will allow people in the US, UK, and Ireland to raise money for their own personal causes.
-It's starting with a small test in those countries.
-But, eventually, the feature will most likely have a broader release.
-Instagram said that if you live in a country where you can donate to a fundraiser through the Instagram mobile app, then you are also eligible to donate to a personal fundraiser.
+Initially, Instagram only allowed people in the US, UK, and Ireland to raise money for their own personal causes.
+It all started with a small test in those countries.
+However, eventually the feature saw a broader release.
+Initially, Instagram said that if you lived in a country where you could donate to a fundraiser through the Instagram mobile app, then you'd also be eligible to donate to a personal fundraiser.
 As of August 2021, the countries Instagram fundraisers are supported in are listed below:

 Want to know more?